drylikov/HaveSxS/readme.md

 HaveSxS

 =======
-WinSxS is no longer winning.
+WinSxS is no longer winning .

 Usage
 -----